Badgerati/Pode/docs/Tutorials/Routes/LoginPage.md

 })
 ```

-Once we have the sessions in, we need to configure the Form [`authentication`](../../../Functions/Middleware/Auth) - the username/password here are fixed, but normally you would validate against a database:
+Once we have the sessions in, we need to configure the Form [`authentication`](../../../Functions/Middleware/Auth) - the username/password here are hardcoded, but normally you would validate against a database:

 ```powershell
 auth use form -v {